This is shaping up to be an unusual year. Interesting, but with weird bits. Here’s a thing I did early on that’s about to go public.

 The answer is no, they don’t.
 Or at least not necessarily.
 I’m not an actor, much less a great actor, and the lines here were partly up to me.
 So my part in this might not even rise to the level of interesting, much less good.
 But still, assuming I do end up on screen I have no clue how I’ll end up looking in the final version.
 None.
 I could look a bigger fool than I already am for agreeing to try this, or I might look brilliant.
 (I’m not betting any money on the latter.)
 But I didn’t see what I looked like, won’t have a hand in editing the show, and have no say on how much of what I did gets used.

 A great actor probably does see, has a hand, and has a say.
 And even still, you get movies and shows like…oh, name your favorite bad one starring good people.
 I know you have at least a few.
 I do.
 I just hope I’m not featured in your next one.

 p.s.
 The title of this coda is the first part of a sentence I heard many times.
 If you say it to me you’ll get a response right out of Pavlovian conditioning: I’ll groan, then stand up straighter, and then try for another go at feigned spontaneity.

 p.p.s.
 Really?
-You want to know when it's going to air?
+You want to know when it’s going to air?
 Okay, here it is.
 (Wednesdays at 10pm, starting August 31st.)
 And yes, I will watch.
-Though as usual with anything resembling horror I expect to cover my eyes at the scary bits.
+Though as usual with anything in the horror movie genre I expect to cover my eyes at the scary bits.

 p.p.p.s.
 I watched, and I think the review in the New York Times of the first episode gets it right.